chr15m/SyncJams/README.md

 	send *address* *values...* - send ephemeral values to a particular address at all nodes.

-Callbacks from the Syncjams object:
+Callbacks/events from the Syncjams object:

 	tick *tick-number* *logical-time* - called when a metronome tick happens - logical time is only valid for this node.

-	message *node-id* *address* *arguments...* - called when an ephemeral message comes in from the network to the address from node-id.

 	state *node-id* *address* *arguments...* - called when node-id has set the state to the value in "arguments" at the address.

-	state_keys - returns a list of all addresses currently holding states.

 	node_joined *node-id* - called when node-id joins the network.

 	node_left *node-id* - called when node-id leaves the network.

+	message *node-id* *address* *arguments...* - called when an ephemeral message comes in from the network to the address from node-id.

+	state_keys - returns a list of all addresses currently holding states.

 	init_event - called once the syncjams library has a uid and is connected to the network ready to send

 ## Best Practices ##

 The only state address/key hardcoded into the protocol and used at the low level is the special "/BPM" state, which sets the number of beats per minute that the network consensus metronome should tick at.
-The SyncJams implementation listens our for changes to this state to change its own metronome.
+This defaults to 180 BPM.
+The SyncJams implementation listens out for changes to this state to change its own metronome.

 In general the state storage system is intended as a minimal way to achieve synchronisation between different electronic music performers.
-Having too much information (1000s of addresses with lots of data) in the state store will probably degrade performance as new nodes will need to be updated with the entire state dictionary.
+Having too much information (1000s of addresses with lots of data) in the state store will probably degrade performance as new nodes will need to be updated with the entire state dictionary when they join, resulting in a lot of traffic.

 Musical information such as tonality of the piece can be stored as a chordname / rootnote pair like this: